ericlay/fuzzy-pkg-finder/README.md

 ```
 'ctrl + /' Toggle the preview window
 'ctrl + h' Show help in the preview window
-'ctrl + k' Show the keybinds in teh preview window
+'ctrl + k' Show the keybinds in the preview window
 'ctrl + n' Move to the next selected item
 'ctrl + b' Back to previoius selected item